 - Download a passport photo app and select your country.
 This will help you frame the shot to meet the photo size requirements.

 - Because of my daughters young age we had a certain awake window to work with.
 The best time to attempt your baby’s passport photo is right after a feed (if you use the EASY routine) or when they are in a cheerful mood.

 - Choose a space with good natural lighting.

-- If your baby isn’t sitting up properly it is best to lay him or her down on a sheet or blanket with a white or light background.
+- If your baby isn’t sitting up properly it is best to lay your baby down on a plain sheet or blanket with a white or off white background.

 - Dress him or her in a neutral color top.

 - Ensure baby is looking straight at the camera with both eyes open and mouth closed.
 A neutral expression is best.
 Use a toy that makes sound to grab their attention.

 - Make sure to not use a flash.
 This can cause cast shadows around your baby’s head.

 - Position yourself so that the camera is parallel with your baby’s face.

 - If you are using a phone camera, use live mode or burst mode so you can take multiple shots at once.